Explanatory machine learning for sequential human teaching: Theoretical framework

-The cognitive window definition describes that a machine-learned theory has a harmful explanatory effect on comprehension when learning requires a search in a hypothesis space that is too large for working memory to manage.
-In addition, a machine-learned theory has no beneficial explanatory effect if its cognitive complexity in executing explained knowledge is not lower than the cognitive complexity of a solution that uses less auxiliary knowledge.
-Explanations are only beneficial if they are of appropriate complexity and are not overwhelming nor more cognitively expensive than a primitive solution of the problem.
+Explanations are only beneficial if they are of appropriate complexity and are not overwhelming nor more cognitively expensive than a primitive solution to the problem.
 This cognitive window suggests that complex machine-learned models and models which cannot provide abstract descriptions are difficult to be comprehended by humans effectively.